Catoctin Mountain: Reptiles

+Flora

+Over 750 species of plants have been documented in Catocin Mountain Park.
+The trees that compose the forest are largely deciduous.
+Oak, hickory, and poplar trees dominate the park, while on the eastern side of the mountain, the sandy loam soil results in more pine trees, such as table mountain pine and pitch pine.
+Under the trees, ferns feed on decaying leaves and wood.
+Lady fern, Goldie's fern, and rock cap fern are just a few examples of the over 33 species that exist in the park.
+In the spring, the park's wildflowers bloom.
+Wild geraniums, wood anemones, spring beauties, yellow violets, and columbine flowers bloom at different altitudes in the park.
+Notably, the purple-fringed orchid, listed as threatened by the State of Maryland, blooms in the park in areas where it is not imperiled by deer over-browsing.

 History

 The name Catoctin probably derives from the Kittoctons, an American Indian tribe or clan which once lived between the mountain and the Potomac River; a local tradition asserts that Catoctin means "place of many deer" in an Indian language.

+The first Europeans in the area were second-generation Americans and recent German immigrants.
+A driving factor for the influx of settlers was an offer from Lord Baltimore of 200 acres of land, with an attractive tax-free period for the first three years.
+The high valleys on and around the mountain hosted the first farmsteads in the area.
+In the 1770s, iron ore was discovered in the area, and an iron furnace was built in that decade.
+Clear-cutting of timber in the area resulted in a depletion of wood by the late 18th century, and many farmers switched to corn production for whiskey distillation.

 Catoctin Mountain is perhaps best known as the site of Camp David, a mountain retreat for presidents of the United States.
 It was first used by President Franklin D. Roosevelt in the 1930s, who called it "Shangri-La."
 In the 1950s, President Dwight Eisenhower renamed it Camp David, after his grandson David Eisenhower.
 The resort is extremely well guarded by the United States Secret Service, and only approved guests of the president are allowed into the retreat.
 Due to its proximity to Washington, D.C., and its beautiful mountain scenery, Camp David has proven to be a popular weekend "getaway" for many United States presidents, and approximately one-third of Catoctin Mountain Park can be closed to the public on short notice.